Unboxed-Software/solana-course/content/oracles.md

 ![Oracle Configs](../assets/oracle-configs.png)

 The BTC_USD feed has Min Update Delay = 6 seconds.
 This means that the price of BTC is only updated at a minimum of every 6 seconds on this feed.
-This is probably fine for most use cases, but if you wanted to use this feed for something latency sensitive, it’s probably not a good choice as the data will be a few seconds stale majority of the time.
+This is probably fine for most use cases, but if you wanted to use this feed for something latency sensitive, it’s probably not a good choice.

 It’s also worthwhile to audit the sources the oracles are configured to fetch the data from in the Jobs section of the oracle explorer.
 Since the value that is persisted on-chain is the weighted median result the oracles pull from each source, the sources directly influence what is stored in the feed.
+Check for shady links and poteintally run the API's yourself.

 Once you have found a feed that fits your needs, there are still some things that you should verify on-chain in your program before consuming the data in the feed.
 Since the feed is just an account, any account can be passed in the instruction, so we should verify it’s the account we expected it to be.
 In Anchor, if you deserialize the account to the `AggregatorAccountData` type from the `switchboard_v2` crate, Anchor inherently checks that the account is owned by the Switchboard program.
 If your program expects that only a specific data feed will be passed in the instruction, then you can also verify the public key of the account passed in matches what it should be.
 One way to do this is to hard code the address in the program somewhere and use account constraints to verify the address passed in matches what is expected.